trufflesuite/trufflesuite.com/src/guides/nft-marketplace/index.md

 In this tutorial, we'll take you through how to deploy to a testnet using [Truffle dashboards](https://trufflesuite.com/docs/truffle/getting-started/using-the-truffle-dashboard/), which allows you to sign your transactions using MetaMask.
 This allows you to keep your private key safe, since you don't have to save it locally.
 In order to do so, you'll need to get some test eth from a [faucet](https://faucet.paradigm.xyz/).

 First, run `truffle dashboard` in a separate terminal window.
 It should open truffle dashboards at http://127.0.0.1:24012/.
 Then, you can use your MetaMask wallet to connect to a network of your choice.
-In this case, we'll select the Kovan network.
+In this case, we'll select the Goerli network.

 Next, migrate your contract to dashboards using `truffle migrate --network dashboard`.
 If you head back to the dashboard tab, you'll see the request to sign using MetaMask.
 Hit accept, and voila!
 Head back to the terminal, and you should see the that your contracts were deployed.